rebelsky/sams-assorted-musings-reflections/buy-computer.md

 (and have owned one since the 512K), and they are (mostly) intuitive to me.
 That makes me more efficient.

-If i had 30+ years of experience working on Microsoft Windows, would I feel the same way?
+If I had 30+ years of experience working on Microsoft Windows, would I feel the same way?
 Maybe.
 But I'm a *nix person, and Microsoft Windows always seems clunky to me.
 (Microsoft products are a topic in a separate, forthcoming, essay.)
 If I had software that I relied on that only worked